Icicles hanging from gutters, illustrating ice damming. Text reads “Are icicles on your gutters bad? Ice damming explained.”

 How can you prevent ice dams?

-A professional roofer can put on ice and water shields without replacing your entire roof.
-However, if your roof is over 20 years old and you’re experiencing leaks, adding an ice and water shield would simply be a Band-Aid solution.
-In that instance, a roof replacement may be the most cost-effective solution.
+A professional roofer can install ice and water shields without replacing the entire roof.
+However, if your roof is over 20 years old and leaking, adding a shield may only be a temporary fix.
+In that case, a roof replacement may be the most cost-effective solution.

 Do you have a roof leak?